vtretyakov/model_predictive_control/README.md

 The control outputs are optimal when the solution minimizes our cost functions which are defined as a sum of squared errors cross-track error, steering angle error, error in reference velocity, errors in use of actuators and the rate of their use.

+### Timestep Length and Elapsed Duration (N & dt)

+The number of points `N` and the time interval of their calculation `dt` define the model-based control prediction horizon = `N * dt` seconds.
+In my case the optimal prediction horizon was 1 second with the resolution on 0.1 second that resulted in 10 predicted waypoints computed.
+Increasing the horizon too much into the future leads to unnecessary computation since the world changes drastically on high speed.
+Increasing the step resolution on my machine was braking the controller not being able to meet the increased computational constraints.
+100 milliseconds resolution is also an optimal value given the system respond delay of 100 ms. Computing faster than the system can react brings no benefit to the controller.

+### Polynomial Fitting and MPC Preprocessing

+The waypoints provided by the simulator are prepocessed by transorming them from the world's to vehicle's reference frame (see [lines 108-113](./src/main.cpp#L104)).
+Then they are fed to the [`polyfit`](./src/main.cpp#L116) function to find coefficients of a 3rd order polynomial.

+### Model Predictive Control with Latency

+The vehicle's actuation has a 100 ms latency.
+This latency was accounted for when computing the state vector based on the vehicle's kinematic model.
+This step can be found in [lines 122 through 131](./src/main.cpp#L120) with the resulting state vector found in [line 135](./src/main.cpp#L133).

+## Simulation

+### The vehicle must successfully drive a lap around the track.

+The vehicle drives smoothly with the reference velocity of 100 MPH.
+The simulator run video can be found in [media/simulator_MPC.mov](./media/simulator_MPC.mov).